Journal of Finnish Studies

 - Andrew Nestingen, Professor, University of Washington, Seattle

-- Jyrki Nummi, Professor, University of Helsinki
+- Jyrki Nummi, Professor Emeritus, University of Helsinki

 - Jussi Nuorteva, Director General, The National Archives of Finland

-- Juha Pentikäinen, Professor, University of Lapland
+- Juha Pentikäinen, Professor Emeritus, University of Helsinki

 - Oiva Saarinen, Professor Emeritus, Laurentian University, Sudbury